Stop Building Worthless Software

 In economics, there is a concept called Perfect Competition.

-It means that when barriers to entry drop to zero (thanks to AI), competition goes to infinity.
-When competition goes to infinity, profit margins go to zero.
+When barriers to entry drop to zero, competition goes to infinity.
+When competition goes to infinity, profits collapse.

 You have two choices.
 Both are hard.